Random Embeddings of Graphs: The Expected Number of Faces in Most Graphs is Logarithmic: The bounds for graphs with fixed degree sequence

-\begin{corollary} Let $G$ be a random multi graph with degree sequence $\bf d$.
-Then the probability that the number of faces in a random embedding of $G$ is greater than $c (\log(n)+1)$ is less than $\frac{4}{c}$. \end{corollary} \begin{proof} Observe that picking a random multi graph with degree sequence $\bf d$ then randomly embedding it gives a uniform at random chosen element from $\mathcal{M}_{\bf d}$.
+\begin{corollary} Let $G$ be a random multigraph with degree sequence $\mathbf d$.
+Then the probability that the number of faces in a random embedding of $G$ is greater than $c (\ln(m_d)+2)$ is less than $\frac{2}{c}$. \end{corollary} \begin{proof} Observe that picking a random multigraph with degree sequence $\mathbf d$ then randomly embedding it gives a uniform at random chosen element from $\mathcal{M}_{\mathbf d}$.
 Therefore, the result follows from \cref{thm:multi:main} and Markov's inequality. \end{proof}